ShabnazRahman/Shabnaz_Portfolio/README.md

 This workbook showcases my foundational Python skills for data analysis, automation, and basic scripting.
 I learned to clean, edit, and visualise data using Python libraries such as Pandas and Matplotlib.
 The tasks also involved creating user-defined functions, handling exceptions, and applying automation techniques using loops and conditional logic — all tailored for practical business data scenarios.

 💡 Key Skills Demonstrated
-Wrote Python scripts using variables, loops, conditionals, and functions Imported and manipulated datasets using Pandas DataFrames Applied NumPy for numerical operations and statistical analysis Created visualisations (e.g., bar charts and line graphs) using Matplotlib Cleaned and transformed raw data (e.g., handling null values, formatting) Automated repetitive tasks through for loops and conditional execution Practised exception handling to build more robust scripts Explained the role of Python in data engineering and analytics pipelines
+Developed Python scripts incorporating variables, loops, conditionals, and modular functions.
+Imported, cleaned, and manipulated datasets using Pandas DataFrames.
+Utilised NumPy for efficient numerical computations and statistical analysis.
+Produced clear and insightful visualisations (e.g., bar charts, line graphs) with Matplotlib.
+Performed data cleaning and transformation tasks, including handling missing values and standardising formats.
+Automated repetitive processes using loop structures and conditional logic.
+Implemented exception handling to create more reliable and fault‑tolerant scripts.
+Explained Python’s role within data engineering workflows and analytics pipelines.